rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-local-node-mac.md

 ```shell
 java -cp <PATH-TO-THE-RSKJ-JAR> co.rsk.Start --regtest
 ```
-# leave running, and open new terminal
+Leave running, and open new terminal

 (Replace `<PATH-TO-THE-RSKJ-JAR>` with your path to the JAR file).